lucm9/3-Tier-Architecture/README.md

 ![image](https://github.com/lucm9/3-Tier-Architecture/assets/96879757/183b91d3-80ec-4f6b-8524-ad142e5dd597)

-Set up a VPC
+## Set up a VPC

-Create a VPC
+- Create a VPC
-Create subnets as show in the architecture
+- Create subnets as show in the architecture
-Create a route table and associate it with public subnet Create route table and associate with private subnet Create internet gateway and NAT gateway
+- Create a route table and associate it with public subnet
+- Create route table and associate with private subnet
+- Create internet gateway and NAT gateway

-SG (Security Group)
+## SG (Security Group)
-Create security group for ALB
+- Create security group for ALB
-Create security group for bastion server
+- Create security group for bastion server
-Create security group for Web Servers
+- Create security group for Web Servers
-Create security group for Rds database (mysql) - Rules should allow web server connection to the database
+- Create security group for Rds database (mysql) - Rules should allow web server connection to the database

-Provision Ec2 instance
+## Provision Ec2 instance
-For bastion ensure to do installation as needed - mysql-client “sudo yum install mysql -y” Web App - Project 1 ( Application deployment) -made og
+- For bastion ensure to do installation as needed - mysql-client “sudo yum install mysql -y”
+- Web App - Project 1 ( Application deployment) -made og

-Provision RDS database
+## Provision RDS database
-Make use of free tier
+- Make use of free tier

-Next step is to create an image of the AMI
-Launch template
-Create auto scaling group

-Target Group
-Create target group for web app
-Bastion does not need a target group as we don’t need to attach it to a load balancer

-Create ALB (internet facing)

 ```
 CREATE TABLE users (